Academic Skills Support

 Information Skills Teaching Sessions

 In addition to the Library induction, lecturers can book additional information skills workshops for their courses.
-Download the programme and reach out to your faculty's teaching librarian for more information.Download the programme
+Consult our programme and reach out to your faculty's teaching librarian for more information.Teaching programme

 In case of an emergency, including when a First Aider is needed, contact Security from your mobile: